Seedrs/ecs-task-buildkite-plugin/README.md

 # ECS Task Buildkite Plugin

-A [Buildkite plugin](https://buildkite.com/docs/agent/plugins) to deploy ECS services.
+A [Buildkite plugin](https://buildkite.com/docs/agent/plugins) to run ECS tasks.

 Credentials for the command need to be added to the environment.
 You can use another plugin to assume a specifc role (e.g [aws-assume-role-buildkite-plugin](https://github.com/Seedrs/aws-assume-role-buildkite-plugin))